per1234/RcPpm/README.md

 R2 1 ..
 3 K

 R3 1 ..
-3 K (it is used to protect T1 and the microcontroller if you configure the port for output)
+3 K (it protects T1 and the microcontroller if you by mistake configure the port for output)

-This level convertor inverts the signal.
+This level converter inverts the signal.
 It accepts low input of 0 ..
 0.5 V and high input of 1 ..
 5 V.

 # License